Ardennes: History

 In the 20th century, leading military strategists generally considered the Ardennes to be unsuitable for large-scale military operations, due to its difficult terrain and narrow communication lines.
 However, in World War I as well as World War II, Germany successfully gambled on making a rapid passage through the Ardennes to attack a relatively lightly defended part of France.
-The Ardennes became the site of three major battles during the world wars: the Battle of the Ardennes (August 1914) in World War I, and the Battle of France (1940) and the Battle of the Bulge (1944–1945) in World War II.
+The Ardennes became the site of three major battles during the world wars: the Battle of the Ardennes (August 1914) in World War I, the Battle of France (1940), and the Battle of the Bulge (1944–1945) in World War II.
 Many of the towns of the region suffered severe damage during the two world wars and its various battles.

 The Battles of the Frontiers (1914) involved a series of skirmishes between the French and the German armies.
 The French forces carried out a counter-offensive ("Plan XVII"), attacking the flank of the westward-advancing German army executing its Schlieffen Plan.

 The Battle of the Ardennes (1914) was the second of the Battles of the Frontiers.
 After the advancing German left wing defeated French forces in Lorraine, France launched another attack just north of Lorraine, advancing temporarily into the Ardennes.

 Allied generals in World War II believed that the region was impenetrable to massed vehicular traffic and especially armoured tanks, so the area was effectively "all but undefended" during the war.
 The German Army twice used this region to invade northern France and southern Belgium, via Luxembourg in the Battle of France and the later Battle of the Bulge.

 In 1939 and 1940, Nazi Germany's military strategists selected the forest as the primary route of their mechanised forces in the Invasion of France.
-The forest's great size could conceal the armoured divisions, and because the French did not suspect that the Germans would make such a risky move, they did not consider a breakthrough there, or imagine that it would take at least 15 days for an army to pass through the forest.
+The forest's great size could conceal the armoured divisions, and because the French did not suspect that the Germans would make such a risky move, they either did not consider a breakthrough there, or imagined that it would take at least 15 days for an army to pass through the forest.
 German forces, primarily under the command of Erich von Manstein, carried out the plan in two days, and managed to slip numerous divisions past the Maginot Line to attack France from the north, and rout the French forces.
 In May 1940 the German army crossed the Meuse, despite the resistance of the French Army.
 Under the command of General Heinz Guderian, the German armoured divisions crossed the river at Dinant and at Sedan, France.
 This was a crucial step in the push towards Paris, and France fell on 25 June 1940.